 SAT Subject Tests

-Students can also take optional SAT subject tests if their prospective colleges require or recommend them.
+Students may also take optional SAT subject tests if their prospective colleges require or recommend them.
 Subject tests include two levels of math, plus biology, world history, U.S. history, English, physics, chemistry, and nine different languages.
 Some universities require applicants to take SAT subject tests, and others even offer college credit if students achieve a certain score on their subject tests.
 Subject tests may also help students impress prospective schools with their knowledge and talents in particular subjects.

 Subject tests last one hour, and consist entirely of multiple-choice question.
 SAT subject test scores range from 200 to 800, and registration costs $26.
 Students must pay an additional $22 for each non-foreign language subject test they take, and $26 for each foreign language subject test.